qiime2/docs/source/tutorials/moving-pictures.rst

 Alpha and beta diversity analysis
 ---------------------------------

 QIIME 2's diversity analyses are available through the ``q2-diversity`` plugin, which supports computing alpha and beta diversity metrics, applying related statistical tests, and generating interactive visualizations.
-We'll first apply the ``core-metrics-phylogenetic`` method, which rarefies a ``FeatureTable[Frequency]`` to a user-specified depth, computes several alpha and beta diversity metrics, and generates principle coordinates analysis (PCoA) plots using Emperor for each for the beta diversity metrics.
+We'll first apply the ``core-metrics-phylogenetic`` method, which rarefies a ``FeatureTable[Frequency]`` to a user-specified depth, computes several alpha and beta diversity metrics, and generates principle coordinates analysis (PCoA) plots using Emperor for each of the beta diversity metrics.
 The metrics computed by default are:

 * Alpha diversity